 - Obtaining temporary regulatory takings damages due to delay in city building permit approval

 - Securing a $33 million jury verdict for a regulatory taking which was the largest jury verdict in the State of Texas in 2020

-The author of two published books on Texas land use law, Art Anderson has spoken at over 70 seminars and written eight law review or bar journal articles.
+The author of two published books on Texas land use law, Art Anderson has spoken at over 70 seminars, written 28 seminar papers, and published eight law review or bar journal articles.